You got to hold the frame – Avoiding burnout or Lessons learned from six years as an independent consultant

 It is a very seducing idea that when you have found your true passion, work doesn’t feel like work anymore therefore it is okay to spend all of your time doing it.
-It took me six years, numerous fights with my wife and an flirt with burnout to realize that this very seducing idea is, in fact, bullshit.
+It took me six years, numerous fights with my wife and a flirt with burnout to realize that this very seducing idea is, in fact, bullshit.

 Depending on your situation in life (living alone, in a couple, with kids, etc.) you may be able to have a different set of working hours available to your clients.
 You may even be super flexible and think that being super flexible and reading work emails in bed is a good idea.
 In reality though, you are not making it easy on your brain.

 “Work expands to fill the time available for its completion definition”.
 If you work as an independent, your biggest business asset is yourself.
 Reading work emails in bed right before sleep is not healthy.